Awakeri School Benchmarks Yrs 3 - 5

 11. Manages time effectively.

-9. Demonstrates knowledge of essential lists 1 –4 in their written work.
+2. Demonstrates application of essential lists 1 –4 in their written work.

 2. Has an understanding of a balanced diet.